 - 1. 18 Year Old Showmanship Winner of this class will show in the Senior Professional Class. - 2.
 17 Year Old Showmanship Winner of this class will show in the Senior Professional Class. - 3.
 16 Year Old Showmanship Winner of this class will show in the Senior Professional Class. - 4.
 15 Year Old Showmanship Winner of this class will show in the Senior Professional Class. - 14 Year Old Showmanship Winner of this class will show in the Intermediate Professional Class. - 13 Year Old Showmanship Winner of this class will show in the Intermediate Professional Class. - 12 Year Old Showmanship Winner of this class will show in the Intermediate Professional Class. - 8.
 11 Year Old Showmanship Winner of this class will show in the Junior Professional Class. - 9.
 10 Year Old Showmanship Winner of this class will show in the Junior Professional Class. - 8 & 9 Year Old Showmanship Winner of this class will show in the Junior Professional Class. - 11.
 Senior Professional Winner from Classes 1, 2, 3 and 4 of current year's show. - 12.
 Intermediate Professional Winner from Classes 5, 6 and 7 of current year's show. - 13.
-Junior Professional Winner from Classes 8, 9 and 10 of current year's show.
+Overall market showmen will consist of the winner of the Sr. Professional, Int.
+Professional, Jr. Professional class winner and the winner of that class will go on to represent dairy market Showman of Showmen.